Heat the oil in a large Dutch oven

 While the pork browns, peel

 .
-Add to the pork along with the thyme
+Add to the pork along with the thyme, chile peppers, onions

-and bay leaf and stir to soften, about 5 minutes.
-Add the paprika, coriander and cumin
+and stir to soften, about 5 minutes.
+Add the paprika

 .
 Bring to a boil, then reduce the heat and simmer